Support and information about COVID-19. Find online resources or access national helplines.

 - Health information and services

-You can find information on topics like face masks, international travel changes and vaccines at the Unite against COVID-19 external URL website.
+Find services and health information external URL on topics like face masks, international travel changes and vaccines.

 Information for tāngata whaikaha Māori is also available on Karawhiua — Tāngata whaikaha external URL

 Want to talk to someone?

 A dedicated Disability Helpline is available 24 hours a day, 7 days a week.

 The Helpline team can provide

 - help or information about vaccines, testing, face masks, and managing COVID-19 at home.

 - Support and advice for any general health concerns you may have

 - Assistance if you need urgent help and your support worker/carer is unavailable.

 Welfare phone line: Work and Income's COVID-19 welfare phone line can help if you are self-isolating and need food or other essential items.
 Call them on 0800 512 337.
 It is open 8am to 5pm Monday to Friday and 8am to 1pm on a Saturday.

 Emergency services: If it is an emergency and you need urgent medical help or cannot breathe properly, call emergency services on 111.
 If you have COVID-19, tell them when you call.

-If you are a carer for someone with a disability, please find information and advice on the Ministry of Health website: COVID-19: Family, whānau, and āiga carers external URL
+If you are a carer for someone with a disability, please find information and advice on the Health New Zealand website: COVID-19: Family, whānau, and āiga carers external URL